EastArctica/JSMacros-Docs/apis/js-macros.md

 JsMacros.on('RecvMessage', JavaWrapper.methodToJavaAsync(event => {
     JsMacros.assertEvent(event, 'RecvMessage');
-    // After this line, TypeScript knows `event` is a RecvMessageEvent const message: string = event.text.getString();
+    // After this line, This throws if event is not a RecvMessage, additionally informing TypeScript that `event` is a RecvMessageEvent

+    const message: string = event.text.getString();
     Chat.log(message);
 }));
 ```
 Asserts that an event object is of a specific type.
-This has no effect in standard JavaScript but acts as a type guard in TypeScript, enabling type-safe access to event properties.
+In standard JavaScript this throws if the eventdoes not match and acts as a type guard in TypeScript, enabling type-safe access to event properties.

 **Params**
 1. `event: BaseEvent`: The event object to check.